OpenDataServices/decision-pipeline/docs/tasks-and-activities/delegating-decisions.md

 - If any reporting to Members is expected.
 - How they expect to be involved in a delegated decision.

-### Decision sponsors
+### Decision facilitators

-Decision sponsors and teams may wish to consider:
+Decision facilitators and teams may wish to consider:

 - The conditions under which they might need to revert to Members.
 - How they will communicate the progress and conclusion of a delegated decision.